 Whether you're a renter looking to make landlord-friendly alterations, or a homeowner seeking affordable solutions for a tired galley kitchen, creating the kitchen of your dreams could be as simple as a lick of paint.

 From bright, happiness-inducing shades, to moody and atmospheric interiors, painting is the easiest way to incorporate trends.
 Don't let the idea of DIYing put you off, either, as our handy guide to painting kitchen cabinets will talk you through the steps.

-We love the millennial feel of this pop of pink in the kitchen, especially when paired with a statement piece of monochrome artwork.
+We love the millennial feel of this pop of pink in this galley kitchen, especially when paired with a statement piece of monochrome artwork.

 This trick is particularly effective if you're fortunate enough to have windows at the end of your galley kitchen, as natural light is also helpful in creating the illusion of space.
-Pair with white and light wood kitchen furniture – we love the Tatton White Kitchen from Magnet – for a spacious and contemporary finish.
+Pair with white and light wood kitchen furniture to complete the look.

 Remember what we said about focal points in galley kitchens?
 Creating a gallery wall at one end of your kitchen – particularly if it's the wall you see when entering the kitchen – is an effective means of achieving this elongating effect.

 13. Be creative with a dining space in a galley kitchen

 Working out clever ways to include even a pull-out or fold-up table without sacrificing tons of floor space will be a real bonus.